 Amongst the most common of these taboos is a girl staying unmarried until she’s 30 (before that, she still has the chance to land herself a catch, although chances get slimmer the older she gets).
-The stereotype is that unmarried women at 30 years of age and above are unhappy spinsters who want nothing in the world more than to catch an eligible spouse, ie: desperate.
+The stereotype is that single women at 30 years of age and above are unhappy spinsters who want nothing in the world more than to catch an eligible spouse, ie: desperate.

 Being women, however, we know this isn’t necessarily the case.
 Maybe you have a friend who’s facing social pressure to get married, or a cousin who’s divorced and doesn’t seem to care, or maybe you yourself struggle with finding the right match and get criticized for you ‘pickiness’.
 All these voices are worth being heard to reflect the changing dynamic in a typically “traditional” society.
-That’s why we’ve anonymously interviewed three unmarried women between 30 and 40, to see what they have to say.
+That’s why we’ve anonymously interviewed three single women between 30 and 40, to see what they have to say.
 One of them is an academic, another a marketer and the third works in media and PR .
 Their combined answers help us fight against some of the most ludicrous generalizations and assumptions about the topic, even though their individual experiences are very different!

 1. Unmarried Does Not Equal Miserable